zopyx/zopyx.ipsumplone/README.rst

 ============

-Add ``zopyx.ipsumplone`` to the eggs options of your buildout configuration, re-run buildout and restart your Plone instances.
+Add ``zopyx.ipsumplone`` to the eggs options of your buildout configuration, re-run buildout and restart your Plone instance.

 Usage
 =====